SebastianoF/BrainWebRawToNifti/README.md

 ### Requirements

-The code had been used on Python 2.7 on a MAC, for the dataset downloaded on March 2018 (BrainWeb does not specify if there is any date for latest release).
+The code had been tested on Python 2.7 on a MAC, for the dataset downloaded on March 2018 (BrainWeb does not specify if there is any date for latest release).

 It is based on [numpy], [nibabel] and [LABelsToolkit][LABelsToolkit].

 ### Acknowledgments
 + If you use the BrainWeb dataset, remember to cite the authors, as specified in the [website][brainweb].
 + This code is developed as a small part of my PhD studies at UCL, [giftsurg][giftsurg] group.
-My studentship is supported by supported by Wellcome / Engineering and Physical Sciences Research Council (EPSRC).
+My studentship is supported by Wellcome / Engineering and Physical Sciences Research Council (EPSRC).

 [giftsurg]: http://www.gift-surg.ac.uk